antaldaniel/economy.dataobservatory.eu/content/post/2021-05-21-eu-datathon-2021/index.md

 +++
-title = "Reprex is Contesting all Three Challenges of the Eu Datathon 2021 Prize" subtitle = "Reprex, rOpenGov, curators, consultants and developers in open collaboration to build automated data observatories" date = 2021-05-21T20:00:00 lastmod = 2021-05-26T15:00:00 draft = false
+title = "The Economy Data Observatory is Contesting the EU Datathon 2021 Prize" subtitle = "Reprex and Open Collaboration Partners are Contesting all Three Challenges of the Eu Datathon 2021 Prize" date = 2021-05-21T20:00:00 lastmod = 2021-05-26T15:00:00 draft = false